SunflowerAries/PingCAP-PJ/README.md

 MPP stragglers: If one node is constantly performing slower than the others, the whole engine performance is limited by the performance of this problematic node, regardless the cluster size.

+**hash join**

+smaller one as outer: litte refinement

+hash table to smaller one(tradeoff: the effective block size of R is reduced)